Suitters/pysui-flask/README.rst

     # Can be multi-sig, single active-address or None (default to requestor)
     sponsor: Optional[Union[MultiSig, str]] = None

-If either sender or sponsor are strings, it is the Sui address string, A MultiSig signer payload requires the MultiSig provisioned Sui address and the subset of the provisioned MultiSig members
+If either sender or sponsor are strings, it is the Sui address string of the user Account.

+A MultiSig signer payload requires the MultiSig provisioned Sui address and the subset of the provisioned MultiSig members Sui addresses

 .. code-block::